bilalazh/New-Tab-Custom-Page/README.md

 just click  on `add to chrome ` button to get the extension

 #### Configuring The Extension To Use Our Html Page
+To configure the extesnsion to use the index.html page follow these steps

 go to the options (As shown here )
 ![image](https://github.com/bilalazh/New-Tab-Custom-Page/assets/139261053/63ee6082-b247-425b-b5a7-240d8d1b9006)